Admission

 Enrollment Process

 Before the beginning of the semester, students enroll in courses at Washington University in consultation with academic advisors.
-Using course listings and in consultation with their home university, students will submit a list of proposed courses and enrolled before arriving.
+Using course search and in consultation with their home university, students will submit a list of proposed courses and enroll before arriving.

 Academic Advisor